 Several species of migratory songbirds exhibit a distinct form of habitat segregation while on their Neotropical wintering grounds in which males and females occupy different habitat types.
 In the American Redstart (Setophaga ruticilla), that sexual habitat segregation is a result of behavioral dominance of older males.
 In that study, we examined whether such dominance behavior and the resulting differential habitat segregation has consequences for the condition or survival of excluded individuals.
 We quantified the physical condition and survival of redstarts (both males and females) occupying two habitat types that differed in the proportion of males and females present in Jamaica.
 Both sexes of redstarts occupying female-biased habitat lost significantly more mass over-winter and had lower annual survival and longevity compared to individuals in male-biased habitat.
 These results suggest that nonbreeding habitats differed in suitability, with the least suitable habitat being occupied predominately by females.
 Because most female redstarts are forced to over-winter in these kinds of habitats, they may often be in poor physiological condition prior to departing on spring migration for the breeding grounds.
 This in turn may influence dynamics of the breeding period by determining their condition and perhaps reproductive success.
 Furthermore, because winter habitat segregation appears to lower female survivorship, it may also limit the number and availability of breeding females.
 These results implicate events that occur during the nonbreeding period as playing a critical role in the annual dynamics of this migratory species.

 Dartmouth Digital Commons Citation

 Marra, Peter P. and Holmes, Richard T., "Consequences of Dominance-Mediated Habitat Segregation in American Redstarts During the Nonbreeding Season" (2000).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3906.